dadianilizi/Breakout/README.md

 2. The last brick is eliminated.
 In this case, the player wins, and the game ends immediately.
 The game is simply operating by the same rules : bouncing off walls, clearing bricks, and otherwise obeying the laws of physics.

-There is another file 'Breakou2' which is more nice-looking as it is formatted by more colors and pictures.